Best Mattresses for Heavy People

 - A hybrid typically doesn’t trap heat like traditional foam mattresses do.

 - A hybrid provides better motion isolation than a traditional innerspring mattress.

-- Since it uses a coil support system, a hybrid is still prone to sagging.
+- Since it uses a coil support system, a hybrid is still at risk of sagging.

-Latex mattresses start with a support layer of dense latex foam topped with one or more comfort layers of a softer latex material.
-A latex mattress combines the conforming, pressure-point relief of a foam mattresses with the supportive features and more traditional feel of a hybrid or innerspring bed.
-The latex used in these mattresses is derived from the sap of a rubber tree plant.
+Latex mattresses start with a support layer of dense latex topped with one or more comfort layers of a softer latex.
+Latex is bouncy and also conforming, so a latex mattress combines the conforming, pressure-point relief of a foam mattress with the supportive features and more traditional feel of a hybrid or innerspring bed.
+The latex used in these mattresses is derived from the sap of a rubber tree or is produced synthetically.

-- Latex contours to the body for good pressure point relief and support.
+- Latex has moderate contouring to the body for good pressure point relief and support.

 - A latex mattress tends to sleep much cooler than foam.